mesosphere/dcos-commons/docs/pages/operations-guide.md

 #### Steps handled by the Scheduler

-When started in uninstall mode, the Scheduler performs the current actions:
+When started in uninstall mode, the Scheduler performs the following actions:
-- Any Mesos resources reservations are unreserved.
+- Any Mesos resource reservations are unreserved.
-  - **Note**: any data stored in reserved disk resources will be irretrievably lost.
+  - **Warning**: Any data stored in reserved disk resources will be irretrievably lost.
 - Preexisting state in ZooKeeper is deleted.

 ## Offer Cycle